wangziqi2013/wangziqi2013.github.io/_posts/2018-03-21-Analyzing-OCC-Anomalies-and-Solutions.markdown

 transaction 1 updates the wt of data item A, B. Both transactions commit successfully in this case, but the execution is non-serializable because transaction 2's read phase has a dependency cycle with transaction 1's write phase.

+One patch to the validation process is to let it also check whether the data item is locked.
+If the data item is locked, then regardless of its version, the validating transaction aborts.
+If the data item is not locked, then the wt is checked against the bt of the validating transaction.
+These two checks must be atomic.
+With combined lock bit and write timestamp on aligned addresses, atomicity is automatically guaranteed by most ISAs.